SurajKH/Travel-Tour-Application-built-using-SpringBoot-ReactJS-and-TailwindCSS/README.md

 2.Creation of Different Page Views by using the concept of React-Router-DOM.

-3.Utilization of TailwindCSS to enhance the UI part of the Application.
+3.Utilization of TailwindCSS to enhance the UI(User Interface) part of the Application.

 Backend Setup: Springboot